 Of important note, Emmett is also a village of artists.
 Emmett has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Emmett’s character.

-Overall, Emmett’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Emmett’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Emmett is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Emmett doesn't have a public transportation system that people use for their commute.

 The per capita income in Emmett in 2022 was $38,206, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $152,824 for a family of four.